valentinp10/playwright-script/README.md

-Clone the repo and run
+1. Clone the repo and run

+2. Open `.env` file and add you browser path

-- run `npm run build` to install playwright and the required dependecies
+3. run `npm install` to install the required dependecies

-- run `npm run start` to start the automation
+4. run `npm run start` to start the automation